OpenBfS/UncertRadio/docs/first_steps.rst

 -  Monte Carlo-Simulation (TAB MC),

--  an application not yet „given free“ (TAB MCMC) and
+-  an application not yet „given free" (TAB MCMC) and

 -  a graphic related to linear unfolding displaying measured values, standard uncertainties and the fitting curve (TAB LFIT).